Gloves or Mitts? The Skier’s Debate

 I asked Cory Biagi, the Hestra rep for BC, which gloves he would recommend as the best at keeping your fingers alive and well out there in the elements…

-There are pros and cons of both mitts and gloves,” says Cory.
+Ensuring you have the right pair of gloves or mittens with sufficient insulation can transform your experience on the slopes.
+“There are pros and cons of both mitts and gloves,” says Cory.
 “Five-fingered gloves give you great dexterity, whereas mitts keep your hands warmer.
 Hestra makes a “three-fingered” glove that gives you great dexterity and also gives you the warmth that you would find in a mitt.”
 I’ve seen these three-fingered numbers, and as much as they look a bit like dinosaur fingers, they work.
-Ski industry professionals use them because they allow you to have the options of both putting all of your fingers together or separating them to work more efficiently, without having to take your entire glove off.
-This is a great feature when you are heliskiing because you are required to put your skis on and off every run, and fiddling around with ski straps in mitts can be challenging.
+Ski industry professionals use them because they allow you to have the option of either putting all of your fingers together or separating them to work more efficiently, without having to take your entire glove off.
+Mittens keep your fingers together, allowing you not to get cold fingers and stopping you from getting cold hands.
+This is a great feature when you are heliskiing or snowboarding because you are required to put your skis or board on and off every run, and fiddling around with ski straps in mitts can be challenging unless they offer better dexterity.

 Chris Rubens Demonstrates How The Throwing Of Devil Horns Could Be Difficult In Mittens.
 Photo: Bryn Hughes